 If $N_\mathrm{pair}$ pair-orbitals are included in the calculation, $U$ is therefore an $N_\mathrm{pair}\times N_\mathrm{pair}$ matrix. $V_{\alpha S}$ is the matrix accounting for the coupling between the electrons and the photon modes,

-The size of these matrices will be $ N_\mathrm{photon}\times N_\mathrm{pair}$.
-The $\boldsymbol{F}$ part of the eigenvector in Eq. \ref{eq:theory-lr:generalized-casida} can be interpreted as the matter part and the $\boldsymbol{P}$ can be interpreted as the photon part.
-The square norm of the two gives the electronic- and photonic fraction of the excitation respectively.
-As discussed in Ref. \cite{flick2019light} it is possible to calculate the oscillator strengths of the coupled system in terms of these eigenvectors.
+The size of these matrices will be $ N_\mathrm{modes}\times N_\mathrm{pair}$.
+We note that these equations include the exchange correlation kernels $f_{Mxc}^n$, $f_{Mxc}^q$ and $g_\mathrm{M}^{n_\alpha}$ which have to be approximated in practice.
+So far, the available exchange-correlation functionals for QEDFT in the time-domain are still limited~\cite{ pellegrini2015optimized,flick2018ab}, but recent developments for efficient density functionals based on the photon-free formulation of QEDFT~\cite{schafer2021making} or the QEDFT fluctuation-dissipation theorem~\cite{flick2021simple} are promising.
 Finally, note that when neglecting the quantized light, only the top left block in Eq. \ref{eq:theory-lr:generalized-casida} survives and one recovers the standard Casida formulation of linear response TDDFT for finite systems~\cite{casida1995time}.
-We note that these equations include the exchange correlation kernels $f_{Mxc}^n$, $f_{Mxc}^q$ and $g_\mathrm{M}^{q_\alpha}$ which have to be approximated in practice.
-So far the available exchange-correlation functionals for QEDFT in the time-domain are still limited~\cite{ pellegrini2015optimized,flick2018ab}, but recent developments based on the photon-free formulation of QEDFT~\cite{schafer2021making} or the QEDFT fluctuation-dissipation theorem~\cite{flick2021simple} are promising.
-In this work, we neglect any exchange-correlation contribution in the kernels and apply the mean-field photonic random phase approximation.
-We refer to Ref.~\cite{flick2019light} for a thorough discussion of this approximation.